Capital gains tax: New Zealand

 New Zealand has no capital gains tax, however income tax may be charged on profits from the sale of personal property and land that was acquired for the purposes of resale.
 This tax is often avoided and not usually enforced, perhaps due to the difficulty in proving intent at the time of purchase.
-However, there were a few cases of the IRD enforcing the law; in 2004 the government gathered $106.6 million checking on property sales from Queenstown, Wanaka and some areas of Auckland.
+However, there were a few cases of the IRD enforcing the law; in 2004 the government gathered $106.6 million checking on property sales from Queenstown, Wānaka and some areas of Auckland.

-Generally profits from frequent stock trading (aka day trading) will be deemed taxable income.
+Generally profits from frequent stock trading will be deemed taxable income.

-In a speech delivered on 3 June 2009, then New Zealand Treasury Secretary John Whitehead called for a capital gains tax to be included in reforms to New Zealand's taxation system.
+In a speech delivered on 3 June 2009, New Zealand Treasury Secretary John Whitehead called for a capital gains tax to be included in reforms to New Zealand's taxation system.
 The introduction of a capital gains tax was proposed by the Labour Party as an election campaign strategy in the 2011 and 2014 general elections.

 On 17 May 2015, the Fifth National Government announced it would tighten rules for taxing profits on the sale of property.
 From 1 October 2015, any person selling a residential property within two years of purchase would be taxed on the profits at their marginal income tax rate.
 This is known as the bright line test.
 The seller's main home is exempt, as well as properties inherited from deceased estates or transferred as part of a relationship settlement.
 To help enforcement, all buyers need to supply their IRD number at settlement.
 Shortly after taking office in 2017, the new Labour government extended the bright line test threshold first from two years to five years, and later to ten years.

 In mid-February 2019, the Labour-led Coalition government's independent Tax Working Group recommended implementing a capital gains tax to lower the personal tax rate and to target "polluters".
 This proposed tax would cover assets such as land, shares, investment properties, business assets and intellectual property but would exclude family homes, cars, boats, and art.
 The Working Group proposed setting a top tax rate of 33%.
 The Working Group's chairman Cullen claimed that the capital gains tax would raise NZ$8.3 billion over the next five years, which would be invested into increased social security benefits.
 In mid-April 2019, the Coalition government announced that it would not be implementing a capital gains tax, citing the inability of members of the governing coalition to reach a consensus on capital gains taxation.